Melancthon Taylor Woolsey: Career

 After studying law for a time, Woolsey entered the Navy as a midshipman on April 9, 1800.
 His first assignment was the frigate USS Adams, on which he made a cruise to the West Indies in 1800 and 1801.
 He served briefly in the First Barbary War just before its end in 1805.
 In 1807, the newly promoted Woolsey received orders to Washington, D.C., where he developed a code of signals for the Navy.

 From there, he was ordered to the shores of Lake Ontario in 1808 to supervise the construction of USS Oneida.
-Given the buildup of tensions with Great Britain, the US Navy established a shipyard for warships and rapidly built eleven ships at the facility, employing 3,000 men at the yard, many recruited from New York City.
+Given the increase of tensions with Britain, the US Navy established a shipyard for warships and rapidly built eleven ships at the facility, employing 3,000 men at the yard, many recruited from New York City.
 At the same time, Woolsey received a concurrent assignment as the commanding officer of the shore facilities located there.
-When the United States went to war with Great Britain in 1812, he was still in command of Oneida and the shore station at Sackett's Harbor.
+When the United States declared war on Britain in 1812, he was still in command of Oneida and the shore station at Sackett's Harbor.
 On July 19, 1812, a British squadron of five ships appeared.
-Woolsey attempted to escape to open water with Oneida, but the enemy squadron sealed off that avenue.
-Instead, he returned to Sackett's Harbor, landed half his battery, and repelled the British convincingly after a sharp two-hour exchange.
+Woolsey attempted to escape to open water with Oneida, but the British squadron sealed off that avenue.
+Instead, he returned to Sackett's Harbor, landed half his battery, and after a sharp two-hour exchange the British squadron broke off the engagement and sailed for Kingston.